Duke of Edinburgh’s Award Bronze and Silver Presentation

 Well done girls and keep going!
 Mr Blunt is 100% confident that we will have another presentation event during the coming academic year that will again see giant numbers of girls celebrating successful Award completions.
 The Duke of Edinburgh’s Award at Queen Anne’s goes from strength to strength.
 Seventeen L6 girls have set out after Speech Day and Prize Giving on Saturday 2 July to face the beautiful scenery and challenging mountains of Cumbria in the Lake District in pursuit of their Gold Award so we wish them well.

-Written by Mr Gary Blunt, Head of Duke of Edinburgh Gold at Queen Anne’s
+Written by Mr Gary Blunt, Head of Duke of Edinburgh’s Award at Queen Anne’s